comels/simple_shell/README.md

 ```

 ### INSTALLING
-Compile like this:
+Compile like this :
 ```
 gcc -Wall -Wextra -Werror -pedantic *.c -o hsh
 ```

 ## USAGE
-Currently, when run, it looks like this:
+Currently, when run, it looks like this :
 ```
 simple_shell git:(main) ./hsh
 #cisfun$ pwd